lando/lando/docs/tutorials/pantheon.md

 Lando provides a command for Pantheon sites called `lando pull` to get your database and files. **If you do not specify `--code`, `--database` or `--files` then `lando` will use the environment associated with your currently checked out `git branch`.**

+On a database pull Lando will attempt to clear the cache of the remote environment (unless it is the live environment) to minimize the size of the import.

 Please consult the manual import documentation below if this command produces an error.

 #### Usage